Plaza Hotel: Ground-floor restaurants

 The Oak Room, on the western part of the ground floor, was built in 1907 as the bar room.
 It is west of the Central Park South foyer, separated from the foyer by a corridor.
 Compared to other spaces in the hotel, it retains more details from the original design.
 The Oak Room was designed in a German Renaissance style, originally by L. Alavoine and Company.
 It features oak walls and floors, a coved ceiling, frescoes of Bavarian castles, faux wine casks carved into the woodwork, and a grape-laden brass chandelier.
 The eastern wall contains a gridded glass double door leading to the main hallway, while the northern wall contains two openings to the Oak Bar.

 The Oak Bar is just north of the Oak Room, at the northwest corner of the ground floor.
 It is designed in Tudor Revival style with a plaster ceiling, strapwork, and floral and foliage motifs.
 The bar room contains walnut woodwork with French furnishings.
 It also has three murals by Everett Shinn, which were added in a 1945 renovation and show the neighborhood as it would have appeared in 1907.
 Prior to the renovation, the Oak Bar served as a brokerage office.

 The Edwardian Room, previously known as the Men's Grill or Fifth Avenue Cafe, is at the northeast corner of the ground floor and measures 50 × 65 ft.
 It was originally designed by William Baumgarten & Company and McNulty Brothers, but it has been redecorated multiple times.
 It contains dark Flemish-oak paneling, 12 ft high, with finishes and doorway surrounds made of Caen stone.
-The floor is inlaid with mosaic tiles.
-The beamed ceiling is inlaid with mirrors, giving the impression of highly decorated trusses.
+The walls originally had oak wainscoting and an Aubosson tapestry frieze.
+The floor is inlaid with mosaic tiles, and the beamed ceiling is inlaid with mirrors, giving the impression of highly decorated trusses.
 The room is lit by large windows and eight large bronze chandeliers.
 The room's original color scheme was a relatively toned-down palette of green, dark brown, and gray hues.
 When first built, there was a musicians' balcony overlooking the room.
 The room also had an entrance at Grand Army Plaza, which was closed with the creation of the Fifth Avenue lobby.
 The space housed the Green Tulip and Plaza Suite restaurants in the late 20th century; by the 2000s, it was known as One CPS.